What Is Gas Welding?

 In the vertical welding technique, welding is initiated from the bottom and moves upwards.
 Metal plates to be welded are placed verticals in this technique.
 Welding torches and filler rods are given oscillating movement when using this welding technique.

-The flame of the flashlight makes an angle of 25–90 degrees, and the filler rods form an angle of 30 degrees with the verticals plate.
+The flame of the flashlight makes an angle of 25–90 degrees, and the filler rods form an angle of 30 degrees with the vertical plate.
 For welding plates, more than 5 mm thick, this technique requires two welders.

 #4.
 Linde Welding Technique